Amazing forests and woodlands in the UK

 St Nectan’s Glen, Cornwall

 While a lot smaller than many of the other woodlands we’ve included in this guide, St Nectan’s Glen near Tintagel in Cornwall is a particularly enchanting spot that’s well worth exploring.
 In this National Landscape (previously known as an Area of Outstanding Natural Beauty), you can wander the woodland path past ivy-clad trees to St Nectan’s Kieve, a mesmerising 60-foot waterfall gushing down fern-covered rocks.
 The waters here are said to hold sacred healing powers and have been attracting pilgrims and nature lovers for generations.
 You can immerse yourself in the plunge pool, should you wish to feel the invigorating experience yourself.
-Amongst the trees, you’ll find numerous ribbons, inscriptions, shrines and crystal offerings too, only adding to St Nectan’s Glen’s ethereal beauty and spiritual atmosphere.
+Amongst the trees, you’ll find numerous ribbons, inscriptions, shrines, and crystal offerings too, only adding to St Nectan’s Glen’s ethereal beauty and spiritual atmosphere.

 Moors Valley Country Park & Forest, Dorset